-Another cool and mostly cloudy day today, and there were a few light rain/snow showers around this morning.
+Another cool and mostly cloudy day today, and there were a few light rain/snow showers around during the morning.
 Tonight, there are going to be some scattered rain and mountain snow showers around, generally before midnight, as a disturbance works its way through our area.
 We are also going to have mostly to partly cloudy skies tonight and it will be mild as lows are going to be in the mid to upper 30s and low to mid 40s.

 The wind will increase as we go through tonight, with widespread gusty to strong winds expected tomorrow and Friday.
 Sustained wind speeds are going to be between 15 and 35 mph, and wind gusts over 50 mph are possible.
-A HIGH WIND WATCH is in effect for eastern Glacier County, western Toole County, and central Pondera County from 4am until 6pm Thursday as wind gusts up to 65 mph are possible.
+A HIGH WIND WARNING is in effect for eastern Glacier County, western Toole County, and central Pondera County from 4am until 6pm Thursday as wind gusts up to 60 mph are possible.
 A HIGH WIND WATCH is also in effect for Phillips County from 5am until 6pm Thursday as wind gusts up to 50 mph are possible.
 The wind is going to be coming out of the west/southwest in most locations for the next two days.

 Tomorrow, we are going to have partly cloudy skies, with the cloud cover decreasing some as the day goes on.
 There will be some snow/rain in the mountains, but it should be mostly dry in the lower elevations.
 It is also going to be mild tomorrow as highs are going to be in the upper 40s, 50s, and low 60s.